At least 240 people, including those on the ground, killed in the Air India crash, official says

 This is the first crash of a Boeing 787 Dreamliner, according to the Aviation Safety Network database.
 Boeing said it was “working to gather more information.”

-India’s aviation regulatory body said the aircraft gave a mayday call, signalling an emergency, but then did not respond to the calls made by the airport traffic control.
+India’s aviation regulatory body said the aircraft gave a mayday call, signaling an emergency, but then did not respond to the calls made by the airport traffic control.

 Aviation consultant John M. Cox, the CEO of Safety Operating Systems, told the AP from Los Angeles that while the first images of the crash were poor, it appeared the aircraft had its nose up and was not climbing, which is one of the things that investigators would look at.